ferniegram/harbour-yast-client/README.md

 You'll find the compiled library in the directory `td/tdlib`.
 You might also need to copy the `td/tdlib/include` folder to the `tdlib/` folder in the root of this project

+### Harbour compatibility
+Some Ferniegram features are not harbour-compatible.
+In the harbour version, they can be stripped out by changing the `HARBOUR_COMPLIANCE` value to `on` in the SPEC file.
+Currently, such features include:

+1. Audio recording backend based on the GStreamer C API

 ### Github Action
 Warning: this section was not changed from the one in Fernschreiber.
 It may have outdated information which does not apply for Ferniegram.